Kanoog/Discover-Art/README.md

 # Walkthrough of your site and its purpose.

 We built an Angular app that serves as a platform for users to explore and engage with various forms of artwork.
-Here are three of some of this app's purposes:
+Here are three purposes our site, discover-art, servers:

 1 - Art Gallery: The app provides a digital gallery or collection of artwork, allowing users to view and appreciate different art pieces conveniently.

-2- Artist Profiles: The app can feature profiles of artists, showcasing their portfolios, biographies, and information about their artistic background.
+2- Artist Profiles: Our app features profiles of artists, showcasing their portfolios, biographies, and information about their artistic background.

 3 - Search and Filter: The app includes search and filtering functionality, enabling users to find artwork based on various criteria such as artist name or keywords.